ProvableHQ/leo/grammar/abnf-grammar.md

 which are numbers in the range form 0 to 10FFFFh.
 These are captured by the ABNF rule 'character' below.

-The lexical grammar defines how, conceptually, the sequence of characters is turned into a sequence of tokens, comments, and whitespaces.
+The lexical grammar defines how, at least conceptually, the sequence of characters is turned into a sequence of tokens, comments, and whitespaces: these entities are all defined by the grammar rules below.

-As stated, the lexical grammar is ambiguous.
+As stated, the lexical grammar alone is ambiguous.
 For example, the sequence of characters '**' (i.e. two stars) could be equally parsed as two '*' symbol tokens or one '**' symbol token (see rule for 'symbol' below).